 The Middle Ages are called a distant mirror because although far away from our current life, it often has a message for today.
-This post will give three examples, of economic myths about how we think about economics in the Middle Ages and hint at how they are relevant for today.
+This post will give three examples of economic myths about how we think about economics in the Middle Ages and hint at how they are relevant today.

 I have read a few books on the history of economic thought and the history of the Middle Ages.
 There are a few myths that keep getting recycled that annoy me.
-I mean how can these respected Professors of the history of economic thought write such things with authority about economics in the Middle Ages, and yet they were never there.
+I mean, how can these respected Professors of the history of economic thought write such things with authority about economics in the Middle Ages, and yet they were never there.
 I was there.

 The serf was tied to the land he cultivated and received protection from the lord in return for certain economic and political services.
 The ultimate control of economic activity was in the hands of the king, who could, in most cases, transfer the feuds from one lord to another.
-Land and labour were transferred rather than bought and sold; and this meant that there was no need for labour and land markets.
+Land and labor were transferred rather than bought and sold, and this meant that there was no need for labor and land markets.
 Authority, faith, and tradition were enough to guarantee that the system worked well. – An Outline of Economic Thought by Scempanti and Zamagni 2005 (a good book by the way).

 People write that a feudal lord would protect the serfs in exchange for working the land.
-After all the Dark Ages and beyond were a pretty rough place with bands of marauders and Vikings around.
+After all, the Dark Ages and beyond were a pretty rough place with bands of marauders and Vikings around.

 This is why we had an American Revolution, to protect from the abused of government.
 This is why there was even a communist revolution in Russia.
 Everyone used and abused the peasants and workers for their own reasons.
-Of course so did the communists.
+Of course, so did the communists.

 Peasants were enslaved because the law said they could be.
-I remember the movie ‘History of the word part I’, when the king was shagging the servants he kept turning to the camera and saying” it’s good to be the king’.
-This was feudalism, this is to a much lesser extent big government.
+I remember the movie ‘History of the word part I’, when the king was shagging the servants, he kept turning to the camera and saying,” it’s good to be the king’.
+This was feudalism; this is, to a much lesser extent, big government.